The Daily Mile At Home

 When the time is right and schools adjust to the “new normal,” please consider helping to bring The Daily Mile to your child’s school.
 Learn more about how you can change lives, boost your resume, network, and have fun by becoming a Daily Mile Champion.

-Be sure to also check out The Daily Mile’s sister program, Mission: Kids Fit For Life for some kid-friendly, Special Agent Missions that teach children how to live a healthy and active lifestyle!
+Be sure to also check out The Daily Mile’s sister programs!
+Mission: Kids Fit For Life provides kid-friendly, Special Agent Missions that teach children how to live a healthy and active lifestyle!
+Adults can head over to The Daily Mile Fit for Life and pledge to take the first steps to leading a more active life as well!

 The Daily Mile At Home and Remote Learning